 Monkeys with red bottoms, such as mandrills and Japanese macaques, have diverse dietary habits that vary depending on their species and habitat.
 These primates are predominantly omnivorous, consuming various food sources to meet their nutritional needs.

-Fruits make up a significant portion of their diet, providing essential vitamins and minerals.
-Their consumption of fruits also aids in seed dispersal, benefiting the overall ecosystem.
+Fruits comprise a significant portion of their diet, providing essential vitamins and minerals.
+Consuming fruits also aids in seed dispersal, benefiting the overall ecosystem.

 In addition to fruits, monkeys with red bottoms feed on insects, a vital protein source promoting healthy growth and development.
 Some species may consume larger insects like beetles and caterpillars, while others may focus on smaller prey, such as ants and termites.